Uptown Theater (Washington, D.C.)

 The Uptown Theater (Note: Sometimes spelled "Uptown Theatre"), known as The Uptown (formerly Cineplex Odeon Uptown and AMC Loews Uptown 1), was a single-screen movie theater in the Cleveland Park neighborhood of Washington, D.C.
 Opened in 1936, it hosted the world premieres of such movies as 2001: A Space Odyssey and Jurassic Park.
 It closed in March 2020.

-Its screen was the largest commercial movie theater screen in the DC Metro area outside of the Smithsonian Institution.
+Its screen was the largest commercial movie theater screen in the DC metro area outside of the Smithsonian Institution.
 The building was listed on the National Register of Historic Places in 2022.

 History

 Opened on October 29, 1936, the theater was designed by architect John Jacob Zink, whose firm designed over 200 theaters across the United States, and the 14th built by Warner Brothers in Washington, D.C.
 The exterior is constructed of yellow and red brick and the facade is partially faced in limestone fluted panels.
 The limestone features typical Art Deco motifs, including zigzag patterns and floral reliefs.
 The marquee includes streamlined aluminum bands.
 The main entrance to the theater is below this marquee.
 Two one-story storefronts flank the theater entrances.

 The Uptown has a curved screen, 70 by 40 ft, one of the largest in the area.
 The theater originally seated 1,120, but a $500,000 renovation in 1996 decreased capacity to 850.
 Nothing remains of the original decor.

 In December 2010, the theater's Norelco 35mm/70mm projector was dismantled and replaced with a Christie Dual-Projector 3D system for the opening of Tron: Legacy.

-In March 2020, AMC Theatres announced the closing of the 84-year-old theater, as AMC's lease on the space was about to expire.
-Unlike many temporary closures that hit the D.C. region in 2020, the closure of the Uptown Theater is permanent and does not seem connected to the COVID-19 pandemic.
+In March 2020, as movie theaters across the country were temporarily closing due to the outbreak of the COVID-19 pandemic, AMC Theatres announced the permanent closure of the 84-year-old theater, as AMC's lease on the space was about to expire.

 In October 2021, officials with Landmark Theaters confirmed reports that they were in negotiations to lease and reopen the theater.

 In May 2022, the D.C. government's Historic Preservation Review Board voted 7-0 to add the theater to the D.C.
 Inventory of Historic Sites and to nominate it for addition to the National Register of Historic Places.
 In December 2022, the NRHP listed it among the week's additions.

+The theater was sold in October 2024 to Sandro Kereselidze and Tatiana Pastukhova, the married owners of the Artechouse computer-art space.
+The new owners announced plans to remodel the theater as an arts venue.